 With the federal tax credit (ITC), you can deduct 30% of the cost of your solar energy system from your business taxes.
-This is a dollar-for-dollar credit toward the come taxes that would otherwise go to the federal government.
+This is a dollar-for-dollar credit toward the income taxes that would otherwise go to the federal government.
 To qualify, the business must have a tax liability upon filing.
 In other words, if the business owner is going to receive money back from their tax return, then the credit will not be applied for that year and will simply roll forward to the next.

-3. IRS ruling: The IRS recently detailed the requirements a commercial solar energy project must meet in order to qualify for the ITC in a given year.
+The IRS detailed the requirements a commercial solar energy project must meet in order to qualify for the ITC in a given year.
 There are two methods that can be used to prove that a commercial solar project qualifies.
 The first is the Physical Work Test, which must show the commencement of physical work of a significant nature.
-The second is the Five Percent Safe Harbor Test, which requires that the taxpayer demonstrates that they've payed five percent or more of the total cost of the facility in the year construction begins.
+The second is the Five Percent Safe Harbor Test, which requires that the taxpayer demonstrates that they've paid five percent or more of the total cost of the facility in the year construction begins.
 Depending on whether your project has met a construction threshold or a payment threshold, you could still claim the 30% tax credit next year even if your project isn't completed in that specific year.
 Click here to read more about the revised IRS requirements.

 There’s never been more help available to those businesses who’d like to start offsetting the rising cost of energy with their own solar power plant.
 Contact our commercial solar team to find out what’s available for your business.